+Problem:

-Problem: Geveraments cannot create effective policies without accurate.
-Geveraments cannot create effective policies and what we de are unfortunate gaps between what we know and what we de are unfortunate gaps between what we know and what we de considerations in policymaking, including ideology, politics, considerations in policymaking, including ideology, politics,
+Generaments cannot create effective policies without accurate.

+Generaments cannot create effective policies without and what we do are unfortunate gaps between what we know and what we do considerations in policymaking, including ideology, politics, considerations in policymaking, including ideology, politics.

+Solution:

-Solution: So it's very exciting that policymahers globally and in A evidence as part of their decision-making processes.
-In f as "evidence-informed policymaking".
-What this mean as "evidence-informed policymaking".
+So it's very exciting that policymakers globally and in A coidence as part of their decision-making processes.
+In a coidence as part of their decision-making.
+What this mean as "evidence-informed policymaking."
 What this mean then considering how different forms of evidence can fee information available.

-Relevance: All sorte of policy decisions can be informed and the particular problems, identifying the most powerful bave the highest impact from the investment.
-The documented, and hold a lot of potential for us in
+Relevance: All sorts of policy decisions can be informed and the All sorts of policy decisions can be informed and the particular problems, identifying the most powerful have the highest impact from the investment.
+The documented, and hold a lot of potential for as in documented, and hold a lot of potential

-The ask: I wonder if you'd be interested in a longer cou I wonder if you'd be interested, and synthesizing e like accessing, appraising, and synthesizing e
+The ash: I wonder if you'd be interested in a longer conlibe accessing, appraising, and synthesizing a